~ 50 Churchill Avenue, 2 trees on the left and right sides

 Native to China, Crape Myrtles are strikingly beautiful small specimen trees that grow 14–25’ high and 8–15’ wide.
 Deciduous trees, they have profuse and showy summer bloom, bold fall color, and extremely attractive winter bark.
 Naturally multi-trunked, they can also be trained into single trunks like these.
 This yard has two different cultivars; look for others on this street.

-In the spring, Idaho Locusts are covered with pendant clusters of magenta or lavender flowers.
-It is a fast-growing deciduous tree, but its delicate foliage leaves very little litter.
-Compare the smooth gray bark with scar-like vertical lines to the rough-barked Black Locusts earlier in this walk.
-Because of poor branching structure, it is not recommended for planting.
+In the spring, Idaho Locusts are covered with pendant clusters of lavender flowers.
+It is a deciduous tree, but its delicate foliage leaves very little litter.
+Compare the smooth, vertically striated bark to the rough-barked Black Locust earlier in this walk.

 This Southern Magnolia has very unusual bark on its trunk and limbs, resembling the cracked mud of a dry lake bed.
 Compare the bark on this tree to the Southern Magnolia next door at 430 Sequoia Avenue.
 What could be the cause of this unusual bark?